rakai77/MyGallery/README.md

 pagination needs at least page and limit for query params (Difference behavior pagination between Web and Mobile App probably). there is no "page", "limit" in the response, so the query params can't work properly in Android Apps

-database infomation:
+database information:
-this database only provide user in local storage from your device.
+this database only provides users on local storage from your device.